slotThe/slotThe.github.io/posts/2023-01-14-orgmode-refiling.md

 tags: emacs, haskell, xmonad
 ---

-In a [previous post][orgmode-post] I talked about using [XMonad.Prompt.OrgMode] to rapidly capture thoughts and ideas into an Org file.
+In a [previous post][orgmode-post] I talked about [XMonad.Prompt.OrgMode], an XMonad module to rapidly capture thoughts and ideas into an Org file.
 The functionality that the module provides has proven to be extremely useful to me, and really I couldn't be happier with it.
 However, a user recently contacted me by email and told me that they're missing but one feature: the ability to immediately refile notes.

 [XMonad.Prompt.OrgMode]: https://xmonad.github.io/xmonad-docs/xmonad-contrib/XMonad-Prompt-OrgMode.html
 [orgmode-post]: /posts/orgmode-prompt/2022-08-27-xmonad-and-org-mode.html